meric/meric.github.com/README.md

 ![Gradconnection notifications](http://i.imgur.com/HsTQw5A.png)

-- I also helped Gradconnection reduced processing time on some of their most frequently visited pages by over 90% through optimizing their calls to the Django ORM.
+- I also helped Gradconnection reduce processing time on some of their most frequently visited pages by over 90% through optimizing their calls to the Django ORM.
+I am currently helping Gradconnection to save tens of thousands of dollars of server costs per year at the same time as further improving the responsiveness of the website in addition to optimizations I made mentioned above.

 ## What Did I Study?
 ### Bachelor of Commerce and Software Engineering (Honours), 2008-2013